YangguangZhou/some-stars/README.md

 *   [dvanoni/notero](https://github.com/dvanoni/notero) - A Zotero plugin for syncing items and notes into Notion

-*   [iAmCorey/devtoolset](https://github.com/iAmCorey/devtoolset) - Open-source & database-free developer tools navigator / 开源无数据库配置的开发者工具导航站
+*   [iAmCorey/devtoolset](https://github.com/iAmCorey/devtoolset) - Open-source & database-free & server-free developer tools navigator / 无需数据库无需服务器的开源开发者工具导航站

 *   [Jigsaw-Code/outline-apps](https://github.com/Jigsaw-Code/outline-apps) - Outline Client and Manager, developed by Jigsaw.
 Outline Manager makes it easy to create your own VPN server.
 Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet.